deHugo/icomfort-js/README.md

 ## Thanks
 Thanks to [Ian Macdonald](https://github.com/bruman) for his [Ruby iComfort](https://github.com/bruman/ruby-icomfort) repo which helped get me started in the right direction.

+Also thanks to [Kate Hall](https://github.com/kate-hall) for being the first to make use of this code.
+Her project encouraged me to make this code more modular.
+Check out her integration of this project's code with Amazon's Alexa at [alexa-icomfort](https://github.com/kate-hall/alexa-icomfort).